-A review of discipline utilization also consists of a review of primary diagnosis, co-morbidities, homebound status documentation, and comprehensive assessment findings which can be helpful in identifying what the patient’s service needs are.
+A review of discipline utilization also consists of a review of homebound status documentation and comprehensive assessment findings which can be helpful in identifying what the patient’s service needs are.
 Early identification of service needs helps to improve the timeliness of additional discipline(s) involvement and decrease the risk of hospitalization.

-While reviewing an episode of care it was noted that a patient’s HHRG score indicated the possible need for therapy involvement.
+While reviewing an episode of care it was noted that a patient’s HIPPS code score indicated the possible need for therapy involvement.

-88-year-old female with an HHRG score of C2F3S1.
+88-year-old female with an HIPPS code of 1CC21.
 The physician referred the patient to home health with an unstageable pressure ulcer of the left buttock and ordered SN services for wound care.
 Upon a brief discussion of the case, it was discovered that the patient has extremely limited mobility and is able to transfer, with assistance, from bed to wheelchair only.
 The SN did not order therapy at SOC.

 After a discussion with the manager, the SN spoke with the physician and received an order for PT to evaluate.
 Therapy initiated care with the patient within 6 days of SN call to the physician.
 Early identification of the need for therapy services allowed for early intervention thus improving patient and caregiver knowledge and safety with transfers, mobility, and pressure reduction measures.
 With the implementation of appropriate discipline involvement and intervention, 31 days into care, the patient has remained free from hospitalization.

 OASIS accuracy is an essential factor in successful episode management.
-The OASIS is what CMS uses to determine payment for the patient’s 60-day episode of care.
-CMS also uses OASIS to determine a patient’s clinical improvement or decline during the episode of care.
+Specific OASIS items, combined with claims data, is used by CMS to determine payment for each of the patient’s 30-day periods of care.
+CMS also uses OASIS to determine a patient’s clinical improvement or decline during the episode of care as well as to determine home health agencies value-based purchasing outcomes.
 Additionally, the OASIS is a useful tool in determining a patient’s clinical areas of need which, in turn, aids the assessing clinician in the development of the plan of care.
 As such, it is essential to accurately answer the OASIS questions based on the clinician’s comprehensive assessment of the patient.
-During episode management review, it is possible to quickly identify potential OASIS inaccuracies based on patient diagnosis, service needs, and HHRG score.
+During episode management review, it is possible to quickly identify potential OASIS inaccuracies based on patient diagnosis, service needs, and HIPPS code.
 Homebound status documentation and risk assessments play a key role in determining issues with OASIS accuracy.